kazuar/kazuar.github.io/_posts/2017-9-18-markdown-app.md

 Recently, I've been seeing more and more impressive and interesting things that you can do with JavaScript, and I've wanted to do something with [Electron](https://electron.atom.io/) for a while now.

 JavaScript always felt weird for me to write and I've always tried to avoid it.
-Every time I tried to do something with Javascript, I always felt like I was just hammering down on the keyboard until I got whatever it was to work.
+Every time I tried to do something with JavaScript, I always felt like I was just hammering down on the keyboard until I got whatever it was to work.

 ![hammer_down]({{ site.baseurl }}/images/markdown_app/hammer_down.gif)